ADDICTIONS & COMMUNITY

 CAREER OPPORTUNITIES

-Community Support Workers and Addiction Advisors members of most community support teams.
-Our graduates can find employment in:
+Community Support Workers and Addiction Advisors are integral members of numerous community support teams.
+Graduates of our program have excellent employment prospects in various sectors, including:

 - Child and Youth Programs